Factbox: How social media services handle political ads

 The site does not strictly ban all issue-based advertising but the company considers whether an ad could be seen as “political” when it is reviewed, the spokeswoman said.

-Twitch, which is owned by Amazon.com Inc, is primarily a video gaming platform but also has channels focused on sports, music and politics.
+Twitch, which is owned by Amazon.com Inc (AMZN.O), is primarily a video gaming platform but also has channels focused on sports, music and politics.
 In recent months, political candidates such as U.S. President Donald Trump and Senator Bernie Sanders have joined the platform ahead of the 2020 election.

 Reporting by Elizabeth Culliford; additional reporting by Sheila Dang; Editing by Sonya Hepinstll